 For this reason, it cannot be considered invasive.

 In any setting outside of its natural habitat, it will need to have its specific needs met and will not be able to spread and ramble freely.

 Suggested Agave Titanota Uses

-It is excellent as in addition to desert gardens, a rock garden, or other xeriscape arrangements with lots of sun.
+It is excellent in addition to desert gardens, a rock gardens, or other xeriscape arrangements with lots of sun.

-Because it stays rather small, it’s also good as a container plant or specimen plant for small garden, balcony, or patio setting.
+Because it stays rather small, it’s also good as a container plant or specimen plant for small gardens, balconies, or patio settings.